The Betrayal Knows My Name: Plot

 Yuki Sakurai is a teenager with a mysterious ability.
 He was abandoned at birth near the Asahi orphanage.
 Because of that event, Yuki strives for independence.
-He hates being a burden to anyone near him, but at the same time, he is afraid of being left alone.
+He hates being a burden to anyone near him, but at the same time, he is afraid of being abandoned.
 Moreover, ever since he can remember, he has had a strange empathic ability that when he touches others, he can feel their emotions, and generate a very powerful wave of pure yellow light that instantaneously purifies everything in its path which is why he is known as "God's Light."

 Unable to control them, he's often made insensitive blunders in the past.
 He later meets a mysterious yet beautiful stranger who saves his life, but for some reason he feels like they've met before.
 While death looms and his ability gets stronger and stronger, a man who claims to be his older brother suddenly appears, which raises the question: "What will Yuki do when he learns the whole truth of his previous life?"